 What Is a Biennial Report?

-How Do I File?
+How Do I File a Biennial Report?

-You can file your LLC’s biennial report through the District of Columbia Department of Consumer and Regulatory Affairs website.
-You will need to log into your D.C.
-CorpOnline account to be able to file.
+You can file your Washington D.C.
+LLC biennial report through the Department of Consumer and Regulatory Affairs website.
+Online filers will need an Access DC account.

 Should I Use a Registered Agent Service?

 A registered agent is a person or business nominated by your company to officially receive and send papers on your behalf.
 By using a registered agent service, you can ensure that your LLC's reports are always filed on time to the appropriate government agency.
 Here are the three main advantages to using a registered agent service for your LLC:

 - Avoid late filing penalties: The Department of Consumer and Regulatory Affairs can dissolve a Washington D.C.
 LLC if it does not file a biennial report.
 A registered agent service will notify you when reports are due, and they can also submit the filing for you for an additional fee.

 - Gain flexibility: A registered agent service can receive and send documents for your LLC during regular business hours so that you don’t have to be on the job from 9 a.m. to 5 p.m. every week.
 You can also use a registered agent service to form an LLC in other states where you don't already have an established business presence.